easypdf/ePDFCloud-Demo/README.md

-# New Document
-Generate and convert files to PDF online with easy PDF Cloud
+# Generate and convert files to PDF online with easy PDF Cloud

 The easyPDF Cloud (www.easypdfcloud.com) is a cloud-based platform that allows PDF generation, conversion and automation.
 This easy-to-use tool eliminates the need for separate APIs for different file formats and works with Word, Excel, PowerPoint, HTML, and images.
 The easyPDF Cloud API can be called from any language such as .NET, Java and PHP deployed on multiple platforms like Windows, Mac OS, Linux, iOS and Android.